dojot/dojot-training/README.md

 #### Step 2: Implement the decoder logic

 Openning the file decoder-node-base/src/index.js, you  will see a TODO.
 You just need to implement it.
+See about bitwise in https://www.w3schools.com/js/js_bitwise.asp .

 Once you've finished, you need to rebuild the container and push it to the registry.
 So, run: